openwisp/netjsongraph.js/README.md

     - linkStyleProperty: Used to custom link style.

     - onInit: Callback function executed on initialization.
+    - onRender: Callback function executed when **first** render start.
+    - onUpdate: Callback function executed on update start.
+    - afterUpdate: Callback function executed after update.
-    - onLoad: Callback function executed when rendered.
+    - onLoad: Callback function executed when **first** rendered.
     - prepareData: Callback function executed after data has been loaded.
 Used to convert data to NetJSON Data normally.
-    - onClickElement: Called when a node or link is clicked.
+    - onClickElement: Callback function executed when a node or link is clicked.

 ### Configuration instructions